Ship Information M/S Stockholm

 ON BOARD INFORMATION

-The bar is located in the lounge and carries a selection of wine, spirits, beer and soft drinks.
+The small bar is located in the lounge and carries a selection of wine, spirits, beer and soft drinks.
 Coffee and tea are available around the clock.
-During this expedition drinks on board the ship will be included in the price.
+All beverages are included in the price.

 There are six passenger cabins on board.
 They are all outside cabins with portholes and all have private WC and shower.
 Each cabin has a fitted wardrobe with hangers, a bunk bed, a mirror and a bookshelf.
 Hairdryers are found onboard, shareable between cabins.

 The ship can be contacted on Iridium Satellite Phone.
 You will receive contact information for the ship together with your final information.
-Please note: There is no internet access on board and you will have no reception on your mobile phone during the expedition.
+Please note: There is no Internet access on board, and you will have no reception on your mobile phone during most parts of the expedition.

-There is no physician on board the M/S Stockholm.
-The officers on the bridge have basic medical training and there are limited medical supplies on board.
-Passengers under regular treatment or requiring special medication should bring sufficient quantities to last the duration of the expedition.
+There is no physician on board.
+The officers on the bridge have basic medical training.
+Basic medical supplies are available on board.
+Passengers under regular treatment or requiring medication shall bring quantities that last throughout the expedition.
 Please also bring a written description of your medication.
+The ship is always reachable by helicopter from Longyearbyen, where there is a smaller hospital.

-The electrical outlets in your cabins and elsewhere on the ship are 220 volts and Scandinavian two-prong plugs.
+All electrical outlets on board are 220 volts and Scandinavian two-prong plugs.
 We recommend that you bring an international adapter if you have devices that need to charge.
+There are outlets in all cabins.

 There is no laundry service on board.